Clifford Vaughs: Motorcycles

 In 1967, while working at KABC in Los Angeles, Vaughs interviewed Peter Fonda.
 Vaughs and Fonda shared an interest in motorcycles, and Fonda introduced Vaughs to Dennis Hopper, which led Vaughs to join a new film project as Associate Producer, a "Western type movie with motorcycles".
 Vaughs claims to have come up with the name for the film, 'Easy Rider', after the Mae West song, I Wonder Where My Easy Rider's Gone?

-Vaughs purchased four Harley-Davidson 'Panhead' motorcycles at an LA County Sherriff's auction in 1967, and coordinated with motorcycle shop owner Ben Hardy, and mechanic Larry Marcus, to create the 'Captain America' and 'Billy' choppers for the film.
+Vaughs purchased four Harley-Davidson 'Panhead' motorcycles at an LA County Sheriff's auction in 1967, and coordinated with motorcycle shop owner Ben Hardy, and mechanic Larry Marcus, to create the 'Captain America' and 'Billy' choppers for the film.
 Two 'hero' choppers were built, and two stunt doubles for the ending scenes of the movie; while the stunt Captain America was destroyed in filming the final scene of the movie, the remaining three motorcycles were apparently stolen, and never recovered.
-First-time director Dennis Hopper consumed the limited budget for 'Easy Rider' very quickly, and Columbia pictures invested in the movie to finish it.
+First-time director Dennis Hopper consumed the limited budget for 'Easy Rider' very quickly, and Columbia Pictures invested in the movie to finish it.
 At this juncture, Cliff Vaughs, and most other crew members, were fired, and a new crew hired.
 As part of a legal settlement for leaving as associate producer, Vaughs' contribution to the film, including the creation of the iconic motorcycles, was not included in the film's credits.

 In 1972, Vaughs produced and directed the motorcycle safety film 'Not So Easy', which featured Peter Fonda, Evel Knievel, and the LAPD motorcycles drill team on Harley-Davidsons.
 Vaughs himself was riding in scenes on freeways, his wife Wendy in urban settings.
 Harley-Davidson provided the motorbikes, Fonda rode a Sparkling Green FX Super Glide.

 In 1976, Vaughs left the United States to live on a boat in the Gulf of Mexico.
 In 2009, Vaughs was credited publicly for the first time as creator of the 'Easy Rider' choppers on the Jesse James Discovery Channel television series, the 'History of the Chopper'.
-Vaughs, a longstanding member of the L.A. chapter of the Chosen Few MC, died on July 2, 2016 after losing consciousness and falling.
+Vaughs, a longstanding member of the L.A. chapter of the Chosen Few MC, died on July 2, 2016, after losing consciousness and falling.
 He was 79.